FaisalHammad1999/futureproofwiki/Intro-to-Python.md

 _Python is dead.
 Long live Python!_

-Your machine (looking at you Mac users) may have Python 2 already installed, however as of 1st January 2020, Python 2 is depreciated and no longer supported by the Python Software Foundation.
+Your machine (looking at you Mac users) may have Python 2 already installed, however as of 1st January 2020, Python 2 is deprecated and no longer supported by the Python Software Foundation.

 ⚠️ **We are going to be using Python 3.** ⚠️

 Make sure you have this installed.
-Use `$ python --version` to make sure you have the latest release.
+Use `$ python --version` to check your current version.

 To get started we can simply type `$ python` (Mac) or `$ py` (Windows) into the command line to open up the Python interpreter.
 We can use this to run commands - try `print("Hello world")`.